The Move: History

-Formation and early career
+1965–1968: Formation and early career

+Initial singles and debut album

-The Move were formed in December 1965, and played their debut show at the Belfry, Wishaw, on 23 January 1966.
+The Move were formed in December 1965 and played their debut show at the Belfry, Wishaw, on 23 January 1966.
 The original intentions of Trevor Burton, Ace Kefford and Roy Wood were to start a group from among Birmingham's best musicians—along similar lines to the Who.
-The three played together at jam sessions at Birmingham's Cedar Club, and invited Carl Wayne and Bev Bevan to join their new group.
-After a debut at the Bell Hotel in Stourbridge in January 1966, and further bookings around the Birmingham area, Moody Blues manager Tony Secunda offered to manage them.
-At the time, the Move mainly played covers of American west coast groups such as the Byrds together with Motown and rock 'n' roll songs.
+The three played together at jam sessions at Birmingham's Cedar Club and invited Carl Wayne and Bev Bevan to join their new group.
+After a debut at the Bell Hotel in Stourbridge in January 1966 and further bookings around the Birmingham area, Moody Blues manager Tony Secunda offered to manage them.
+At the time, The Move mainly played covers of American west coast groups such as the Byrds together with Motown and rock 'n' roll songs.
 Many of the band's selections for their songs came from the extensive record collection of Danny King, a former bandmate of Burton.
-Although Carl Wayne handled most of the lead vocals, all the band members shared harmonies, and each was allowed at least one lead vocal per show (and often traded lead vocals within specific songs).
+Although Wayne handled most of the lead vocals, all the band members shared harmonies and each was allowed at least one lead vocal per show (and often traded lead vocals within specific songs).

 Secunda got them a weekly residency at London's Marquee Club in 1966, where they appeared dressed as gangsters.
 Their early career was marked by a series of publicity stunts, high-profile media events and outrageous stage antics masterminded by Secunda; these included Wayne taking an axe to television sets.
-Wood was uncomfortable with this sensationalism, and many concert promoters responded by banning the Move from live performances, but the stunts succeeded in drawing media attention and concert audiences to the group.
+Wood was uncomfortable with this sensationalism and many concert promoters responded by banning The Move from live performances, but the stunts succeeded in drawing media attention and concert audiences to the group.
 Eventually, Secunda also managed to persuade Wood to begin writing songs for the band during his time off.
 They secured a production contract with independent record producer Denny Cordell, but that was turned into a media event by Secunda, who arranged for the band to sign their contracts on the back of Liz Wilson, a topless female model.
-Wood wrote their first single, "Night of Fear", a No. 2 hit on the UK Singles Chart in January 1967, which began the Move's practice of musical quotation (in this case, the 1812 Overture by Tchaikovsky).
+Wood wrote their first single, "Night of Fear", a No. 2 hit on the UK Singles Chart in January 1967, which began The Move's practice of musical quotation (in this case, the 1812 Overture by Tchaikovsky).
 Their second single, "I Can Hear the Grass Grow", was another major hit, reaching No. 5 in the UK.